 The alluring Land Down Under is known for its cultural diversity, spectacular range of landscapes, and laid-back culture.
 The sheer variety of Australia's locations, peoples, and programs guarantees you'll find the experience you want.
 Outside its popular cities of Sydney and Melbourne, venture into tropical rainforests, the Outback's red desert, or the Great Barrier Reef.
 You can pair your adventures with studies of the environment and sustainability, or take a different path in physics, global security, or an internship.
 The nation’s capital, Canberra, has all the attractions of a major city in a smaller area where you can also enjoy hiking, skiing, and cycling.
 In any city you are sure to gain new perspectives on Aboriginal society and the Asia-Pacific region.

-Biomedicine for Pre-health Majors
+Ideal for Economics Majors

 University of Melbourne